 In dealing with a claims management company, you must satisfy yourself with a couple of aspects first:

 The final date for claiming PPI is August 29 2019.

 Of course this does not mean the end of the PPI scandal, as it will take several years after this to go through all the various backlogs in relation to the claims, but the submission of new claims is going to end in spring 2018.

 Therefore, if you are one of the many millions of people with the tens of millions of policies which remain unclaimed, mainly due to the fact that you are unsure of: –

 Whether Payment Protection Insurance was applied or;

 Whether you cannot provide paperwork or specific details

 then you must act now and look at employing our services to see if Payment Protection Insurance was firstly applied and, if it was, look at applying and obtaining a refund on your behalf.

 It is essential that if you have had any facilities in the past, particularly those which have now been closed and which you may well have forgotten about (with a variety of credit cards and loan facilities that you probably had in the 1980s through to the 1990s and 2000s) just scratch your head and write down all of those facilities – whether you know if Payment Protection Insurance was applied, or not.
 We can then search on your behalf following your instruction.
 All of this we will do on a “No Win No Fee” basis.

 You are therefore protected in the event that no information, for whatever reason, cannot be located by the Firm in question.
 Or once located, there is confirmation that no Payment Protection Insurance was applied, then in that case, there is no fee to pay.
-We only charge a fee if successful, which is 25% including the VAT on any refund which is obtained on your behalf.
+We only charge a fee if successful, which is 20% plus VAT (equivalent to 24% inclusive) on any refund which is obtained on your behalf.